- Best Sellers

 Among other feline breeds with similar large canines, the Smilodon had the lengthiest teeth.
 There are three known species;

-Despite their name containing the word "Tiger," these mammals were not at all related to the tiger we know today.
+Despite their name containing the word "Tiger," these large mammals were not at all related to the tiger we know today.
 Many thought the opposite.
 This justifies the article that we do to learn more about these species.

 These creatures lived simultaneously as the imposing woolly mammoth (the ancestor of the elephant, just in case.).
 However, unlike mammoths, specialists have not found well-preserved saber-toothed tiger specimens.
 Although we can't say precisely what these cats looked like when they were alive, their skeletons give us some clues.